nervosnetwork/force-bridge/docs/asset-migration-guide.md

 ![img_1.png](assets/asset-migration-6.png)

-There is no UI for pw-lock to manipulate SUDT on Nervos Network.
-When users have mirror assets(e.g. `ETH|eth`, `BNB|bsc`) in pw-lock, it's inconvenient to move the assets to Yokaiswap again.
-They have to bridge the assets to Ethereum and back again, which will cause a big transaction fee loss.
-Even worse situation is that when their asset is not enough to pay for the cross chain fee, the asset might be stuck in the Force Bridge address.
+On the Nervos network, there is no PW-lock UI to manipulate SUDT.
+Users who have mirrored assets (e.g. ETH|eth, BNB|bsc) in PW-lock cannot transfer assets to Yokaiswap again.
+Instead, users have to bridge the assets to Ethereum and back again, which causes a significant transaction fee loss.
+Worse still, the assets may get stuck in the Force Bridge address if there is insufficient equity to cover the cross-chain fees.

 To solve the problems, Force Bridge is planning to switch the wallet from pw-lock to omni-lock.
-When it's finished, Yokai L1 wallet and Force Bridge wallet will be the same.
+When completed, Yokai L1 wallet and Force Bridge wallet will be the same.

-We also provide a tool to help users migrate their assets in pw-lock to omni-lock.
+A tool is provided to help users migrate assets in PW-lock to omni-lock.

 - The migration tool UI: <https://pw-up.vercel.app/>
 - Source Code: <https://github.com/homura/pw-up>